-- appointed to fill a vacancy (Article IX, Sections 3 and 4) will take office upon their acceptance. - 2.
-No member may serve more than two consecutive terms on the EC or serve in the same consecutive role on the EC. - 3.
-Any Executive Committee member may be removed from office for sufficient cause upon unanimous recommendation of the other officers and two-thirds vote of a quorum of the Executive Committee members present at any scheduled meeting. - 4.
+- 3. Any Executive Committee member may be removed from office for sufficient cause upon unanimous recommendation of the other officers and two-thirds vote of a quorum of the Executive Committee members present at any scheduled meeting. - 4.
 Nomination, election, and filling of vacancies will be specified in Article IX.